 It’s both, which is Peele’s point, or rather one of his points.
 Get Out is a nightmarish satire of white privilege at its most absurd extreme.
 The big party feels more like a market than a social event and the auction, a silent spectacle run through with signals out of a secret society, downright unnerving.
 We get hints of some kind of modern slavery at work and then Peele upends our assumptions, all with savvy and satisfying misdirection of expectations and a constant weave of dark comedy and offbeat humor.
 Along the way, Peele tries to give audiences a sense of what it feels like to be black man in white society tripping over itself to display its liberal acceptance, all too aware of every racially-tinged comment.
 Are we just imaging things, being paranoid, or is there something under that awkward comment?
 Get Out reminds us that for a “post-racial” society, we still haven’t gotten past race.

-Rent it on Cable On Demand (aka pay-per-view), which offers the option of bonus content, and SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
+On DVD and Blu-ray from Universal Home Video and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.